College of Medicine MD Curriculum

 Attendance, Participation, Faculty and Peer Assessment of Student Presentations

-• SBP-1 Knowledge of the role and responsibilities of physicians and other healthcare professionals in various models of healthcare organizations and the impact of finances/economics on the delivery of health care.
+• SBP-1 Assess the roles and responsibilities of physicians and other healthcare professionals in various models of healthcare organizations and determine the impact of finances/economics on delivery of health care.

 QUALITY ASSURANCE: Ongoing student feedback will be elicited as the elective progresses.
 Students will complete an evaluation of the elective at its conclusion.